-In the first chart, units identify the most important functions that the unit performs in order to fulfill its mission.
+In this section, identify the most important functions that the unit performs in order to fulfill its mission.
 For each function, identify the kinds of data or other information regularly collected to assess the unit's performance of the function and the perceptions and attitudes of the unit's clients.
 In addition, list the key performance indicators (KPIs) that could be used to assess how well the unit is performing each core function, and indicate whether the data is currently collected for each.
 These indicators should be specific, measurable metrics from which you can assess if the function is performed successfully.
 They may relate to the quality of service, the quantity or volume of service, or other aspects of effectiveness.
 More information on identifying functions and selecting assessment approaches can be found in Attachment 1.

-A few examples are below:
+A few examples from the Office of Institutional Research and Effectiveness are below: